nmharmon8/Triangular-Arbitrage/index.md

 We will now write code that finds Triangular Arbitrage opportunities on Bitstamp.

-The Bitstamp clinet we will be using was writen by Kamil Madac, and can be found on [github](https://github.com/kmadac/bitstamp-python-client)
+The Bitstamp client we will be using was writen by Kamil Madac, and can be found on [github](https://github.com/kmadac/bitstamp-python-client)

 We will start by importing the a few python libraries:
 ```python